Frequently Asked Questions

 Do you have an afterschool program?

 Don’t worry, we’ve got you covered.
-All of our current CWC Schools offer both morning care and an afterschool program; CWC East Valley will also be offering morning care and afterschool options for families.
-We will provide more information about hours and programming as the school year approaches.
-In general, families can expect that afterschool will run till 6 pm.
+All of our current CWC Schools offer both morning care and an afterschool program.
+CWC East Valley currently offers morning care free of cost as well as afterschool options at an additional cost.
+In general, families can expect that afterschool will run till 6 pm, daily.

 Do you provide transportation?